Unleash/unleash-client-java/README.md

 ### Unleash context

-In order to use some of the common activation strategies you must provide a [unleash-context](https://github.com/Unleash/unleash/blob/master/docs/unleash-context.md).
+In order to use some of the common activation strategies you must provide an [Unleash context](https://docs.getunleash.io/user_guide/unleash_context).
 This client SDK provides two ways of provide the unleash-context:

 #### 1. As part of isEnabled call